Lori Loughlin Deletes Social Media Accounts Amid College Admission Bribery Scandal

 “Really?
 Cheating???
 What about the kids who really deserve to be there?
 Makes me sick,” one person commented on a recent post about her Hallmark Channel series When Calls The Heart.

 Loughlin’s daughter, Isabella Rose Giannulli, 20, has made her Instagram account private.
 She and her sister, Olivia Jade, 19, were both allegedly aided by her mother’s actions.
-Loughlin reportedly paid $500,000 for her daughters’ admission to University of Southern California as recruits for the school’s crew team.
+Loughlin reportedly paid $500,000 for her daughters’ admission to the University of Southern California as recruits for the school’s crew team.
 Neither Olivia nor Jade had participated in crew in the past.

 Many students were reportedly unaware that bribery was involved in their college admission.
 It is unclear if Olivia and Isabella were among these students.